Kasha/Coffeshop-HTML5-jQuery-Mobile-Tutorial/README.md

 </event>
 ```

-Once this event is triggered, it remains on the server for the tutorial applicatin, until the event is retrieved from the application using the URL below:
+Once this event is triggered, it remains on the server for the tutorial application, until the event is retrieved from the application using the URL below:

 ```
 http://localhost:8800/osgibroker/event?topic=tutorial&clientID=tutorial&timeOut=1